-During this horse riding holiday, you will be accommodated in some small family-run hotels offering twin bedded rooms with en-suite bathrooms.
+Accommodation will be in small family-run hotels offering twin-bedded rooms with en suite bathrooms.
 The accommodation is comfortable, very clean, and pleasant.
-Every effort is made to use the best accommodation available.
-Most of the hotels are small with no more than 12 or 16 rooms.
+Every effort is made to use the best accommodation available, most of the hotels are small with no more than 12 or 16 rooms.
 There are no porter services available and most of the rooms are on the first or second floor.

-One of the accommodation will be at Casa La Sevillana.
 The place was formerly the rather splendid residence of the local manager of the national electricity supply company, Sevillana.
-When electricity supply was denationalized in Spain and assets were sold off, the family bought the house, renovated it throughout, and converted it into comfortable and attractive bed and breakfast accommodation in the dramatic setting of the Poquiera Gorge in the Sierra Nevada Mountains, in an area known as Las Alpujarras.
+When electricity supply was denationalized in Spain and assets were sold off, the family bought the house, renovated it throughout, and converted it into comfortable and attractive bed and breakfast accommodation in the dramatic setting of the Poquiera Gorge in the Sierra Nevada Mountains in an area known as Las Alpujarras.

 An intricate network of paths and tracks at all levels will satisfy walkers of every ability and inclination and there is one of Spain's finest stables very close by (the owner lives in the village).
 Local facilities are excellent.
 There is ample free parking.
 Shops, bars, and restaurants are a stone's throw away.

 The hotel is run by a family team with extensive knowledge of southern Spain and many years experience in catering.
 On the outskirts of the village of Bérchules at an altitude of 1320 meters, the hotel is surrounded by stunning mountain scenery and is the ideal location to explore the Alpujarras.
 You can be sure of a warm and friendly welcome at Hotel Rural Los Bérchules.